Blog

 Needles used for drug transfusion or medicines can transfer the virus from infected persons to healthy persons.

-If the infection is allowed to stay it leads to liver cirrhosis.
-The symptoms of cirrhosis are red spots over palms, itchy skin, shrinking of muscles and swelling in legs, belly, and feet.
+If the infection is allowed to stay, it leads to liver cirrhosis.
+The symptoms of cirrhosis are red spots on the palms, itchy skin, shrinking of muscles, and swelling in the legs, belly, and feet.

-Clusters of blood vessels under the skin appearing like a spider web and usually over shoulder, neck, and face are also symptoms of cirrhosis.
+Clusters of blood vessels under the skin, appearing like a spider web, and usually over the shoulders, neck, and face, are also symptoms of cirrhosis.

 Home Remedies for Hepatitis C